-To be considered suitable, however, a biological relation is needed when the proposed denomination is part of a series.
-For instance, the Office will ask for a biological relation among 'Caramel Candy' and an existing series 'Caramel Toffee', 'Caramel Dream' from the same breeder.
+In order to be considered suitable, however, a biologic relation is needed when the proposed denomination is part of a series.
+For instance, the Office will ask for a biolink biological relation among 'Caramel Candy' and an existing series 'Caramel Toffee', 'Caramel Dream' from the same breeder.

-Legend: × not suitable ✓ suitable 🕅 suitable with conditions Denomination Species Suitability Comments Primevert Pisum sativum L. × The denomination consists of the combination of the English adjective 'prime' (of a first importance, best, first in order, highest in quality, excellent) and the French colour indication 'vert'.
+Legend: not suitable suitable suitable suitable with conditions Denomination Species Suitability Comments Primevert Pisum sativum L. × The denomination consists of the combination of the English adjective 'prime' (of a first importance, best, first in order, highest in quality, excellent) and the French colour indication 'vert'.
 The additional adjective 'prime' emphasizes the colour, gives a superlative connotation but does not make the proposal recognisable as a variety denomination.
-Light Pink Phalaenopsis Bl. × The denomination is purely descriptive as to the colour of the variety.
-The additional word 'light' is understood as an adjective that emphasizes the colour, but it does not make the proposal recognisable as a variety denomination.
-Pink Light Phalaenopsis Bl.
+Light Pink Phalaenopsis BI. × The denomination is purely descriptive as to the colour of the variety.
+The additional word 'light' is understood as an adjective that emphasizes the colour but it does not make the proposal recognisable as a variety denomination.
+Pink Light Phalaenopsis Bl. √ !
 The additional word 'light' is understood as a noun.
 The proposal is suitable provided that the variety is pink.
 Bianca Rosa L × Bianca, Blanche are abstract colour indications (English: white).
-For species where the colour is considered as a relevant Blanche Spinacia oleracea L. √ characteristic, these terms are not suitable as variety denominations as such because they are deemed to be purely descriptive.
-Terracotta Daucus carota L. x Terracotta is a type of earthenware but is also used to refer to the natural brownish orange colour.
+For species where the colour is considered as a relevant Blanche Spinacia oleracea L. ✓ characteristic, these terms are not suitable as variety denominations as such because they are deemed to be purely descriptive.
+Terracotta Daucus carota L. Terracotta is a type of earthenware but is also used to refer to the natural brownish orange colour.
 Terracotta is not suitable as Beta vulgaris L. ssp. vulgaris var. saccharifera Alef. ✓ such as a variety denomination for a variety of Daucus carota L. because the colour is a relevant characteristic for this species.
-The denomination is suitable for a sugar beet variety because the colour is not a relevant characteristic for that species.
+The denomination is suitable for a sugar beet

-Legend: × not suitable ✓ suitable 🕅 suitable with conditions Denomination Species Suitability Comments Rubino colour indication.
-Rubino is not s Rubino is a gemstone and a figurative colour indication.
+Legend: not suitable suitable suitable suitable with conditions Denomination Species Suitability Comments variety because the colour is not a relevant characteristic for that species.
+Rubino Allium cepa L. Rubino is a gemstone and a figurative colour indication.
 Rubino is not suitable as a variety denomination as such for a variety Hordeum vulgare L. ✓ of Allium cepa L. because the colour is a relevant characteristic for this species.
 The denomination is acceptable for barley, as the colour indication is not relevant for that species Amber Lactuca sativa L. × Amber is a tree resin, a figurative colour indication and a first name.
 Amber is not suitable as a variety denomination as such for a variety of Lactuca sativa L. because the colour is a relevant characteristic for this species.
 Smeralda Malus domestica Bork × Smeralda is a figurative colour indication and a first name.
 Smeralda is not suitable as a variety denomination as such for a variety of Malus domestica Bork. because the colour is a relevant characteristic for this species.